Employee Retention Strategies That Work: An Interview with Clint Smith

 • Employees who do not feel adequately recognized are twice as likely to say they’ll quit in the next year.

-Smith cautions against a lack of verbalized, concrete recognition in the workplace.
-“One of the biggest mistakes business owners make is when they take current employees for granted, especially their top performers.
-You need to show them that you care about them.”
+Verbalized, consistent, and concrete recognition can help employees feel valued.
+One of the biggest mistakes business owners make is when they take current employees for granted, especially their top performers.

 Upgrading to formal employee recognition programs can also be an effective way to keep employees engaged and performing at a high level.

-4. Give employees a sense of purpose in their work.
+5. Give employees a sense of purpose in their work.

-The downside is that only 44% of those workers polled said that they can actually see these connections.
 You can put your business at a significant advantage in terms of retention if you’re able to connect people’s work with a greater purpose.

-• Purpose: Articulate a clear basis for how their work contributes to the company’s purpose.
+• Purpose — Articulate a clear basis for how their work contributes to the company’s purpose.

-• Autonomy: Give them their own space to perform and innovate without micromanaging.
+• Autonomy — Give them their own space to perform and innovate without micromanaging.
 What parts of the process do they have ownership of?

-• Mastery: Ensure they feel like they’re honing their craft and growing.
+• Mastery — Ensure they feel like they’re honing their craft and growing.

 When people are intrinsically motivated to perform, they’re more engaged in their work and will think twice before leaving your company for the uncertainty of another organization.